Wafflol/Obsidian/Phys 159 Labs/Lab 09/Lab 09.md

 | 200                 | 377                            |
 | 400                 | 751                            |
 | 600                 | 1125                           |
-Calibration factor (average of mass/measured mass): 0.532
+Calibration factor (average of mass/measured mass): $0.532 \pm 0.006$

+Note: for this lab, to improve our precision, we decided to start using a higher volume.
+(Justification in conclusion)

 | **mass  ($g \pm 0.5g$)** | V ($mL \pm 0.1mL$) |
 | ------------------------ | ------------------ |